thesobercoder/polygon/README.md

 ## Installation

+### Installer

+You can grab the latest Polygon installer from this [link](https://github.com/thesobercoder/polygon/releases/latest/download/polygon.msi).
+The installer will place a shortcut to your user startup folder to ensure that Polygon start at Windows logon.

+### Manual

+If you rather want to install Polygon manually, please follow the steps outlined below.

-- Download the compiled executable from the latest [release](https://github.com/thesobercoder/polygon/releases/latest).
+- Download the compiled executable based on your OS architecture from the latest [release](https://github.com/thesobercoder/polygon/releases/latest).
+- Open the user startup folder by running the `shell:startup` command in the run (<kbd>WIN</kbd>+<kbd>R</kbd>) window.
-- Copy the `polygon-*.exe` that you downloaded based on your architecture to the `shell:startup` directory.
+- Copy the `polygon-x[64|86].exe` that you downloaded to the `shell:startup` directory that you opened in the previous step.

-If you followed everything correctly, Polygon should start with Windows logon after the next reboot.
+If you followed everything correctly, Polygon should start at Windows logon.

 ## Usage